gabriwl165/python-web-framework/README.md

 ## Handling Not Found Routes

-In our Router class, the code should look like this
+In our `Router` class, the code should look like this:

 ```python
 class Router: